Make your own fern art using real plants and inexpensive supplies from the craft store. A pretty and creative way to freshen up any space this summer.

 How to Make an Outdoor Pallet Tabletop at My Sweet Savannah

-DIY Outdoor Planter with Candle at Clean & Scentsible
+Outdoor Planter with Candle at Clean & Scentsible

 DIY Hanging Patio Garden at Tatertots and Jello